secomb/GreensV4BC/README.md

 **Modifications for estimation of boundary conditions**

 The objective is to provide a method for estimating oxygen levels on inflowing vessels, depending on whether they are arterioles, capillaries or venules.
 The method is:
--conceptually, the tissue region (simlation region) is connected to an upstream region and aparallel region, together forming a representative flow pathway from arteries to veins;
+- conceptually, the tissue region (simlation region) is connected to an upstream region and aparallel region, together forming a representative flow pathway from arteries to veins;
--the arteriolar inflow concentration is calculated taking into account an upstream region of fixed volume and a fixed arterial inflow PO2;
+- the arteriolar inflow concentration is calculated taking into account an upstream region of fixed volume and a fixed arterial inflow PO2;
--the flow-weighted average of the oxygen concentrations in outflowing capillaries is calculated and used as the concentration in inflowing capillaries;
+- the flow-weighted average of the oxygen concentrations in outflowing capillaries is calculated and used as the concentration in inflowing capillaries;
--the flow-weighted average of the oxygen concentrations in outflowing venules is calculated and used as the concentration in inflowing venules.
+- the flow-weighted average of the oxygen concentrations in outflowing venules is calculated and used as the concentration in inflowing venules.
 This requires an additional level of iteration of Greens to achieve convergence of these two oxygen levels.
 The network.dat file should contain a clssification of boundary nodes according to the following scheme:
 9: Inflow arteriole
 8: Outflow arteriole
 7: Inflow capillary
 6: Outflow capillary
 5: Inflow venule
 4: Outflow venule
 This classification is carried out by FlowEstimate V1.
 An additional input file is required (BCparams.dat) with the following parameters:
 nmaxbc: Max. iterations of boundary conditions;
 inArteryPO2: Fixed inflow artery PO2 (fixed)
 inArtPO2: Initial inflow arteriole PO2
 inVenPO2: Initial inflow venule PO2
 inCapPO2: Initial inflow capillary PO2
 HDin0: Inflow hematocrit
-outConcErrMax: Outflow concentration error tolerance The program also computes effective perfusion of the tissue based on fractional assignment of flows to each region according to the fraction of decline in oxygen concentration that occurs in that region.
+outConcErrMax: Outflow concentration error tolerance
+The program also computes effective perfusion of the tissue based on fractional assignment of flows to each region according to the fraction of decline in oxygen concentration that occurs in that region.

 Updated 1 July 2019